jonathan-enf/verilogpp/README.md

 Transformation of port names onto signal names occurs by applying a set of transformation rules onto the port name to produce the signal name that port should connect to.

+Some modules internally define local parameters which then leak out of the module into the module interface.
+These local localparams can be handled by manually computing the correct value for each parameter, and then overriding the symbolic name of the parameter in the port width.
+This can be specified like this:

+    localparam <param-name> <param-value>

+Think of "localparam" as being the same as "parameter", except that a parameter isn't added to the "#(...)" clause of a module instantiation.

 The simplest transformation simply maps a port to a signal, like this: